-Student Success works in partnership with the North Park University Writing Center which provides free assistance to the university community through our drop-in center, specialized writing workshops, and one-on-one conferencing for all students enrolled.
+Student Success works in partnership with the North Park University Writing Center which provides free assistance to the university community through our drop-in center, specialized writing workshops, and one-on-one conferencing for all students enrolled in first-year Core Curriculum courses.
 Our undergraduate Writing Advisors are trained to respect the intellectual work and linguistic roots of all students.
 We aim to cultivate writing as a process and promote healthy, coordinated habits for writing and learning while providing a brave space where passion for language can be celebrated.